clach04/ha_weblink/README.md

 # ha_weblink

-Home Assistant weblink extractor and static generator
+Home Assistant weblink extractor and static generator for a simple link dashboard.

 This is a clean room implementation of a Python script that will take an existing HA data yaml file and generate a quick-n-dirty html file, without the need to migrate existing data file/format/syntax.